Pacific Coast League: Takeover by Major League Baseball

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.
 As part of Major League Baseball's 2021 reorganization of the minor leagues, the Pacific Coast League was reduced to 10 teams and temporarily renamed the "Triple-A West" for the 2021 season.
+In that reorganization, Memphis, Nashville, Omaha and Iowa were laterally transferred to the International League, but Wichita was demoted to the Double-A Texas League without ever playing a PCL game and San Antonio was returned to that league and level after a single season, and Fresno was demoted three full levels to the now-Low-A California League.
+The only team added to the PCL was the formerly-independent Sugar Land Skeeters; the other two teams to fill the Triple-A level went to the IL.

 Following MLB's acquisition of the rights to the names of the historical minor leagues, the Triple-A West was renamed the Pacific Coast League effective with the 2022 season.

 Structure and season

 The league is divided into two divisions, East and West, of five teams each.
-As of the 2022 season, all teams play a 150-game schedule, beginning in early April and concluding in late September.
+As of the 2022 season, all teams play a 150-game schedule, beginning in late March and concluding in late September.

+Players

+The Pacific Coast League uses a salary cap.
+As of the 2024 season, clubs are required to spend a maximum of US$1,610,000 on player compensation, with a minimum salary of $35,800 per player.
+For players aged 23 and younger on standard contracts, only 50% of their salary counts towards the cap (up to $250,000 total).
+There is also a separate salary cap for coaches and technical staff.

+Rosters are limited to a size of 28 players on Opening Day weekend, although up to 9 players can be signed on the roster before the transactions date limit.